First — A Patch Puppy Note:

 First, let’s talk about what exactly happens in these procedures.

-Both procedures are technically neutering, but most people refer to spaying for girl dogs and neutering for boy dogs.
+Spaying is the term used for girl dogs and neutering is the term used for boy dogs.
 The basic purpose is to keep the dog from being able to procreate.
 No puppies, please.

 To spay a dog, the vet removes a female dog’s ovaries, fallopian tubes, and uterus.
 Basically, they remove their female organs to prevent the dog from being able to get pregnant.